You are here: Home > Support > Knowledge Base > Using Custom Feeder IDs

 Define Feeder IDs as Needed

-As you draft your one-line diagram, the New Feeder Callout ID dialog box will appear any time a feeder is inserted that does not have a feeder ID already defined:
+As you draft your single-line diagram, the New Feeder Callout ID dialog box will appear any time a feeder is inserted that does not have a feeder ID already defined:

 Enter your desired feeder ID in the Feeder ID field.
 You can also select a feeder ID group, toggle whether the feeder ID is copied to the master schedule (this is enabled if you enabled the Copy feeder IDs to master schedule when created option), and toggle whether future feeder IDs for this project are created automatically (not recommended for defining custom feeder IDs).